ytang913/Snake-Pygame/README.md

 In this game, the snake becomes bigger when they eat the food.

-The snake will automatically move up and down
+The snake will automatically in the direction it is facing

 The user can move the snake left or right using the left or right button in the keyboard

+The user can move the snake up or down using the up or down button in the keyboard

 As the snake gets bigger the score becomes bigger